Violation of Bell inequality from a squeezed coherent state of inflationary perturbations: Bell Inequality violation

-The only thing that has been left to find is the expression of spin-xx and spin-zz correlation in terms of squeezing parameter ($r,\theta,\phi$) and coherent state parameter ($\alpha_{k},\alpha_{-k}$) respectively.
-Once it is found, then we can comment something regarding the violation of Bell inequality and it's dependency on coherent state parameter.
+The remaining task is to explicitly evaluate the spin–xx and spin–zz correlations in terms of the squeezing parameters $r_k, \theta_k, \phi_k$ and the coherent state amplitudes $\alpha_{\mathbf{k}}, \alpha_{-\mathbf{k}}$.
+Once these expressions are obtained, one can analyze the extent of Bell-CHSH inequality violation and its dependence on the squeezed coherent state parameters.